codenvibes/CS/05 DEFENSIVE SECURITY/LOG ANALYSIS/THM - INTRO TO LOG ANALYSIS.md

     - Log events indicating that a user's password has been changed frequently in a short period may suggest an attempt to hide unauthorized access or take over an account.
 - **Unusual user-agent strings**
     - In the context of HTTP traffic logs, requests from users with uncommon user-agent strings that deviate from their typical browser may indicate automated attacks or malicious activities.
     - For example, by default, the [Nmap scanner](https://tryhackme.com/room/furthernmap) will log a user agent containing "Nmap Scripting Engine."
 The [Hydra brute-forcing tool](https://tryhackme.com/room/hydra), by default, will include "(Hydra)" in its user-agent.
-These indicators can be useful in log files to detect potential malicious activity. #Nmap #Hydra
+These indicators can be useful in log files to detect potential malicious activity. #NMAP #Hydra

 The significance of these anomalies can vary greatly depending on the specific context and the systems in place, so it is essential to fine-tune any automated anomaly detection mechanisms to minimize false positives.
 <div align="center">